 and you have the result, x = 2.
 High school algebra contains a good deal more, but the above simple rules, plus the basic goal "isolate the unknown number," will get you a long way.

-One last step is frequently skipped, but should not be.
+One last step in the calculation is frequently skipped, but should not be.
 Just to make sure you haven't made a mistake along the way, take the original equation

 replace in it the unknown quantity x by the value you have derived--in this case, by the number 2--and check whether the two sides are indeed equal.
 If they are, you can rest assured that your answer is correct.